MSE-QualityAssurance/recitation-4-f23/README.md

 ### Exercise 3 (SpotBugs):

-1. The `spotbugs` folder containsa  project that allows you to visualize the participants and spectators of a Volleyball game, as well as, any incoming games between players.
+1. The `spotbugs` folder contains a  project that allows you to visualize the participants and spectators of a Volleyball game, as well as, any incoming games between players.
 2. In the terminal, change to the spotbugs project directory (`projects/spotbugs`) and execute the command:

 ```